rust-lang/book/nostarch/chapter20.md

 function defined on `Dog` directly.
 This code prints the following:

 ```
+$ cargo run
+   Compiling traits-example v0.1.0 (file:///projects/traits-example)
+    Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.54s
+     Running `target/debug/traits-example`
 A baby dog is called a Spot
 ```

 This output isn’t what we wanted.
 We want to call the `baby_name` function that is part of the `Animal` trait that we implemented on `Dog` so the code prints `A baby dog is called a puppy`.
-The technique of specifying the trait name that we used in Listing 19-18 doesn’t help here; if we change `main` to the code in Listing 19-20, we’ll get a compilation error.
+The technique of specifying the trait name that we used in Listing 20-19 doesn’t help here; if we change `main` to the code in Listing 20-21, we’ll get a compilation error.

-Filename: src/main.rs
+src/main.rs

 ```
 fn main() {